MSc in Integrated Immunology (Part-time)

 - Statement of Purpose (also known as a Personal Statement): Applicants are asked to write a statement of purpose, which must be in English, of no more than about 1,500 words in length.

-- References: Three academic references are required.
+- References: Three references are required, ideally these should be academic however professional references will be accepted where academic references cannot be obtained.
 You should nominate referees who are capable of providing an informed view of your recent academic ability.
 It is the applicant's responsibility to ensure that their references are submitted on time.
 Please read the reference information in the Application Guide before applying.